BatuhanGumus/TikTok-WatchParty-ForDiscord/docs/README.md

     - Randomize the list in case a person sent too many back to back.
     - Can hide who sent it if you want to guess.

+> [!NOTE]
+> I have only used this extension on Google Chrome so I cannot guarantee compatibility with all browsers

 ## Get Things Running
 ### Discord Bot